 Over 88% of retailers offer some form of package tracking, but only 43% offer real-time tracking updates.
 This creates an opportunity.
 With 69% consumers seeking to track their packages, the remaining competitors who do not yet have real-time tracking are falling behind.
 Even within the group that has tracking, the quality of that tracking makes a difference.

 Customers prefer package tracking with more frequent updates, and far prefer tracking that offers a live map for their en route last-mile delivery experience.
-If your competitors are not yet offering granule and rapid package tracking updates, this is your opportunity to gain the competitive edge with a more complete and satisfying customer experience from every order.
+If your competitors are not yet offering granular and rapid package tracking updates, this is your opportunity to gain the competitive edge with a more complete and satisfying customer experience from every order.

 Brand Successfully Providing Tracking and Updates